PoisotLab/ms_svd_networks/manuscript.md

 Colours indicate the different interaction types of the networks.](figures/others_v_entropy.png){#fig:other}

 ## Complex networks are not more robust to extinction

+One approach to calculating the overall structural robustness of an ecological network is by simulating extinction events through the sequential removal of species, which allows constructing an extinction curve that plots the relationship between species removed and cumulative secondary extinctions [@Dunne2002NetStr; @Memmott2004TolPol].
+Extinction events can be simulated in a manner of different ways, either by removing 1) a random individual, 2) systematically removing the most connected species (one with the highest number of interactions with other species) and 3) the least connected species [@Dunne2002NetStr].
+After each extinction event, we remove species from the network that no longer have any interacting partners, thereby simulating secondary extinctions.
+This is then repeated until there are no species remaining in the network.
+Furthermore, we can restrict extinction events to only one dimension of the interaction matrix, *i.e.* removing only top-level or bottom-level species, or alternatively removing a species from any dimension of the matrix.
+Extinction curves are then constructed by plotting the proportion of species remaining against those that have been removed; it stands to reason that a flatter curve 'maintains' its species pool for a longer number of cumulative extinctions, and could be seen as more resilient, when compared to a curve that has a much steeper decline.
+As per previous studies, we measure the robustness to extinction as the area under the extinction curve (AUC), calculated using the Trapezoidal rule.
+AUC values close to 0 means that a single extinction is enough to collapse the network almost entirely, and values close to 1 means that most species persist even when the number of extinctions is really high.

 When looking at the relationship between SVD entropy and the area under an extinction curve (as a proxy for resilience to extinction) we find differences